Small Business 101

 Who can set up an IPP?

-This type of pension plan is generally offered to connected employees only, because the funding rules are generally less stringent for them.
+This type of pension plan is generally offered to connected employees only.
 A connected employee is an employee who directly or indirectly owns 10% or more of the sponsoring company’s shares, or those of any other company connected to it.

 Self-employed people operating an unincorporated business as sole proprietor or in a partnership are not eligible for an IPP.